-Dr. Bruce Montgomery made the switch from laboratory research to patient care and clinical research because he wanted to work with the prostate cancer team at UW Medicine and Seattle Cancer Care Alliance.
+Bruce Montgomery, MD made the switch from laboratory research to patient care and clinical research because he wanted to work with the prostate cancer team at UW Medicine and Seattle Cancer Care Alliance.

 “It was the opportunity to work with my colleagues in medical oncology, urology and radiation oncology as well as the rest of the Program in Prostate Cancer Research, that first attracted me to doing research in prostate cancer and ultimately to doing clinical trials and treating patients,” says Dr. Montgomery.

 He says he likes being part of the team: “It’s a great group and a remarkable team experience.
 We all collaborate.
 The group is very cohesive; they’ve found a way to really work together.”

 Dr. Paul Lange, the well-known prostate surgeon and urologist who sees patients at SCCA and is chairman of the Department of Urology at the University of Washington, talks about why he wanted Dr. Montgomery to join the team: “Bruce brings a wealth of experience not only in medical oncology but also in basic cancer research to our table.
 Until we were able to lure him to UW/SCCA and our prostate pavilion clinic, he was very involved in basic research and in the treatment of GU—and other cancers—at the VA, where he was one of the major players in medical oncology.”